Tale of Tales (2015 film): The Flayed Old Lady

 The lustful King of Strongcliff is intrigued by the sound of a woman's heavenly singing.
 He courts her outside her home, unaware that she is one of two elderly sisters, Imma and Dora.
 Dora agrees to spend the night with him as long as it is in complete darkness.
 He is horrified when he sees her appearance the next morning and has his guards throw her out of a cliffside window.
 She survives, entangled in the branches of a tree.
 A witch rescues her and nurses her from her breast.
 Dora awakens as a young, beautiful maiden.
 The King comes upon her while hunting and decides to make her his Queen.
 Dora invites Imma to the wedding and promises to take care of her, but says she cannot stay in the castle.
 Imma refuses to leave, asking for the secret to her sister's youth and beauty.
 In annoyance, Dora says she got herself flayed.
 Finally thrown out after violating the royal couple's privacy in their bedroom, Imma finds someone willing to flay her, leaving her bloody and disfigured.
+Dora's beauty begins to fade and, unnoticed, she flees the castle.